hazradwip/dailyBill/README.md

 --- Create the **Lambda Funciton** to get the daily bill using Cost Explorer API

-      -- Use the python code from [getDailyBill] (https://github.com/hazradwip/dailyBill/tree/main/LambdaFunctions)
+       Use the python code from LambdaFunctions/getDailyBill.py

+       Add a Pandas Layer in the function

+       And use Environtment Variable for the Bucket Name ( Key - BUCKET , Value - "Your Bucket Name" )